THE GOOD LIFE EXPEDITIONS Tanzania CHARITY CHALLENGE

 Good Life Expeditions is a Peru based expert travel company, passionate about creating transformative experiences for visitors from around the world.
 But we also have a unique motivation when we plan trips.
 We were born in partnership with MEDLIFE, a non-profit organization that empowers low-income communities in their fight for equal access to healthcare, education, and a safe home.
 So everything we do is about planning incredible journeys that give back.

-That is why in 2019 we are offering Tanzania Charity Challenges, the perfect combination of adventure and giving back.
+That is why we are offering Tanzania Charity Challenges, the perfect combination of adventure and giving back.
 Operated by Good Life Expeditions, the challenge will promote awareness of extreme poverty in the destinations visited and inspire giving by providing an avenue for participants to fundraise for our partner non-profit, MEDLIFE.
 And beyond that, it will be an unforgettable travel experience!

 On the epic 6 day / 5 night expedition you will climb from Machame Gate (1,817m) to Uruhu Peak (5,895m).
 The hike will take you through dense rainforest, high moorland, and beautiful glaciers eventually leading you to the highest point in Africa, the summit of Mt.
 Kilimanjaro.